gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use prefix increment/decrement instead of postfix increment/decrement when the value of the variable is not used

-For class objects there may be two different member functions for the postfix and prefix operations.
+For class objects, there may be two different member functions for the postfix and prefix operations.
 The postfix operation has to keep a temporary return value of the object before changing the object.
-For built-in objects this does not matter as the compiler will be able to optimise away the temporary value when it is not used.
+For built-in objects, this does not matter as the compiler will be able to optimize away the temporary value when it is not used.

 Even if this only matters for class objects, it is a good habit to use prefix increment/decrement at all times.